 R. Kelly hospitalized for overdose, claims he is target of murder plot in prison, lawyer says

-R. Kelly was hospitalized for an overdose after prison staff gave him "an amount of medicine that could have killed him" and was later forcibly removed from a hospital against medical advice, his lawyer alleged in a federal court filing Monday.
+R. Kelly was hospitalized for an overdose after prison staff gave him "an amount of medicine that could have killed him" and was later forcibly removed from a hospital against medical advice, his lawyer alleged in a statement to CBS News and a federal court filing.

-The disgraced singer's lawyer is requesting that a judge move him to home detention from the North Carolina prison where he his serving his sentences.
+The disgraced singer's lawyer, Beau Brindley, is requesting that a judge move him to home detention from the North Carolina prison where he is serving his sentences.

-"Mr. Kelly's life is in danger and the threat comes from Bureau of Prisons officers whose duty is to protect him," his attorney, Beau Brindley, wrote in a court motion.
+"Mr. Kelly's life is in danger and the threat comes from Bureau of Prisons officers whose duty is to protect him," Brindley wrote in a court motion filed Monday.

 He alleges the federal Bureau of Prisons is "seeking to kill" Kelly "to cover up crimes committed in the investigation of his case."

-CBS News has reached out to the Bureau of Prisons and Kelly's attorney for comment and was awaiting a reply.
+CBS News has reached out to the Bureau of Prisons for comment and was awaiting a reply.
 Duke University Hospital, where Kelly was taken, deferred comment to the Bureau of Prisons.

 Kelly was moved to solitary confinement earlier in June, according to the motion.
 He had his medication for anxiety and to help him sleep with him and had shown that to prison staff, Brindley said.